Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Top five reasons why U.S. companies should consider exporting to Honduras:

-1) Free Trade Agreement (FTA) market;
+1) Free Trade Agreement (FTA) market.

-2) Close proximity to the United States;
+2) Strategic location and proximity to the United States.

-3) Among the most receptive markets for U.S. goods and services worldwide;
+3) Among the most receptive markets for U.S. goods and services worldwide.

-4) Modernized port infrastructure and logistical platform for the region;
+4) Modernized port infrastructure and logistical platform for the region.

 5) Large market share and opportunities for U.S. firms.